enej93/CMS/README.md

 # Motivation

 The CMS project was created as part of a school assignment.
 I decided to make an inventory management system to try an solve the problems me and my business partner encountered when managing over 300 vending machines scattered accross north-east Italy.
+It was my first go at AngularJS.

 # Installation